IHE/ITI.IUA/IHE_ITI_Suppl_IUA.md

 An Authorization Servers that supports this option shall provide an endpoint to retrieve JWT access tokens to be incorporated in RESTful requests to Resource Servers.

-A Resource Server that supports this option shall be able to accept JWT access tokens in RESTful requests, extract and validate the information provided in the JWT access token, and to enforce access policies based on it.
+A Resource Server that supports this option shall be able to accept JWT access tokens in RESTful requests, to extract and validate the information provided in the JWT access token, and to enforce access policies based on it.

 See [ITI TF-2: 3.71.4.2.2.1](#3714221-json-web-token-option) for transaction requirements.

 ### 34.2.3 SAML Token Option
-This option enables integration of environments that use both, [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compatible SAML access token and the OAuth authorization infrastructure.
+This option enables integration of environments that use both the x[XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compatible SAML access token and the OAuth authorization infrastructure.

-An Authorization Servers that supports this option shall provide an endpoint to retrieve [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compliant SAML 2.0 access token to be incorporated in RESTful requests to Resource Servers.
+An Authorization Servers that supports this option shall provide an endpoint to retrieve [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compliant SAML 2.0 access tokens to be incorporated in RESTful requests to Resource Servers.

-A Resource Server that supports this option shall be able to accept [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compliant access tokens in RESTful requests, extract and validate the information provided in the token, and to enforce access policies based on it.
+A Resource Server that supports this option shall be able to accept [XUA](http://profiles.ihe.net/ITI/TF/Volume1/ch-13.html)-compliant access tokens in RESTful requests, to extract and validate the information provided in the token, and to enforce access policies based on it.

 See [ITI TF-2: 3.71.4.2.2.2](#3714222-saml-token-option) for transaction requirements.

 ### 34.2.4 Token Introspection Option
 Actors that support this option use the [Token Introspection [ITI-102]](#3102-introspect-token-iti-102) transaction to validate and obtain the claims associated with an access token.
 Introspection allows for custom token formats and re-evaluation of tokens after commission (enabling features like token revocation), at the cost of introspection calls to the Authorization Server.

-Authorization Servers declaring the Token Introspection option shall provide an endpoint usable by Resource Servers to validate and evaluate the access token.
-With this option, the Authorization Server may provide other token formats than JWT or SAML.
+An Authorization Server that supports the Token Introspection option shall provide an endpoint that Resource Servers will use to validate and evaluate the access token.
+With this option, the Authorization Server may provide token formats other than JWT or SAML.
 Using this option, the token can be treated as an opaque data construct for Resource Servers.
 When Token Introspection option is used, the Authorization Server shall provide the [Token Introspection [ITI-102]](#3102-introspect-token-iti-102) transaction service.

-The Resource Server declaring the Token Introspection Option shall have the ability to use the Token Introspection transaction to obtain the details of the token from the Authorization Server.
+A Resource Server that supports the Token Introspection Option shall have the ability to use the Token Introspection [ITI-102] transaction to obtain the details of the token from the Authorization Server.
 This transaction can be used by the Resource Server when it is uncertain about the format of the token (JWT, SAML, or opaque), or when it wants to re-evaluate the authorization policy.
 To be able to invoke the introspection endpoint, the Resource Server must authenticate itself.
-It may obtain a access token of its own from the Authorization Server for this purpose.
+It may obtain an access token of its own from the Authorization Server for this purpose.

 See [ITI TF-2: 3.102 Introspect Token](#3102-introspect-token-iti-102) for transaction requirements.